-- · minimum head office capital funds of S\$200 million; - minimum LCR requirements or minimum liquid asset (MLA) requirements as prescribed by MAS, which has allowed foreign-incorporated banks that are not D-SIBs to choose between complying with its LCR or MLA requirements (D-SIBs, which do not have such an option, are required to comply with MAS' LCR requirements); - · minimum cash balance requirements prescribed by MAS; and - · minimum asset maintenance requirements prescribed by MAS.
+- minimum head office capital funds of S\$200 million; - minimum LCR requirements and minimum liquid asset (MLA) requirements as prescribed by MAS.
+Foreign-incorporated banks that are not designated as internationally active banks or D-SIBs can choose between complying with its LCR or MLA requirements (D-SIBs and internationally active banks, which do not have such an option, are required to comply with MAS' LCR requirements); - · minimum cash balance requirements as prescribed by MAS; and - · minimum asset maintenance requirements as prescribed by MAS.